wingify/readme-central/docs/Concepts/sdk-retry-mechanism.md

 ---
 ## Overview

-The SDK includes an automatic retry mechanism to handle transient failures during network communication, specifically for tracking calls.
+The SDK includes an automatic retry mechanism to handle transient network communication failures, specifically for tracking calls.
 When a tracking request fails due to network instability or timeout, the SDK initiates a retry sequence using exponential backoff.
 This design improves system reliability while preventing server overload during temporary issues.

 ## Key Features: